-ED2MIT, is developing a series of training courses for topics related to data literacy, data management and modern platforms for digitalisation in the maritime industry to facilitate its readiness to Industry 4.0.
-Three courses have been completed, with one more scheduled for April/May 2021.
+ED2MIT, developed a series of training courses for topics related to data literacy, data management and modern platforms for digitalisation in the maritime industry to facilitate its readiness to Industry 4.0.

 Access course content here.